DMGREEN279/capstone/README.md

-# New York City Data Science Academy Capstone by David Green
+# NYCDSA Medicare Healthcare Fraud Detection and Cost Benefit Analysis by David Green

 Assessment of Medicare Healthcare Fraud Data utilizing python and machine learning techniques Taken from BCBS, approx 3-10% of US healthcare spending or $68-$230 billion dollars are spent on fraudulent healthcare claims and management.